Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 ## 🎯 Overview

-ODYSSEY is a **dual-interface application** with both GUI and CLI versions:

-- **🖥️ GUI Version:** Native macOS menu bar app with SwiftUI interface.
+ODYSSEY is a macOS menu bar application built with SwiftUI.
-- **💻 CLI Version:** Command-line interface for remote automation.

-Both versions share the same backend services and automation engine, so contributions can affect both interfaces.

 ## 🖥️ System Requirements